This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Advertising Director

-Fala Corujo, advertising director, after several consultations with leading law firms, decided in 1998 to launch the first comparative advertising campaign in Spain, achieving significant impact in newspapers, consumer associations, and the general public.
+Fala Corujo, advertising director, after consulting with several prominent law firms, decided in 1998 to launch the first comparative advertising campaign in Spain, which had a major impact on newspapers, consumer associations, and the general public.

-The impact was so great that Danone saw its brand in jeopardy and decided to end the joint venture with Coca-Cola, so Minute Maid was taken off the shelves and never returned.
-This allowed García-Carrión to realize what his Huelva plant is today, a comprehensive production facility surrounded by millions of orange trees.
+Such was the impact that Danone saw its brand threatened and decided to break the joint venture with Coca-Cola, resulting in Minute Maid being removed from refrigerated shelves, never to return.
+This allowed García-Carrión to realize what is now its plant in Huelva, a comprehensive production facility surrounded by millions of orange trees.

-Before the announcement, our market share in grocery stores' refrigerators was 10%.
+Before the announcement, our share of the refrigerated section in grocery stores was 10%.
 Minute Maid had reached 70%.
-A year later, we had achieved leadership in the refrigerated shelves.
+A year later, we had achieved leadership in the refrigerated section.

-Today, with our freshly squeezed juice, we maintain our national leadership and export to many European and non-European countries.
+Today, we maintain our national leadership with our freshly squeezed juice and export to many countries in Europe and beyond.

-The beginning was very difficult, as large supermarkets didn't have cold-storage shelves, but little by little (as the quality difference was significant), sales began to grow due to the significant difference between freshly squeezed juice and concentrated juice.
-In 1998, Danone and Coca-Cola (owner of Minute Maid) decided to launch a joint venture, using Spain as a pilot project and, if successful, expanding it to the rest of Europe.
+The beginnings were very difficult, as supermarkets did not have large refrigerated sections, but little by little (as the difference in quality was significant), sales began to grow due to the big difference between freshly squeezed juice and concentrate.
+In 1998, Danone and Coca-Cola (owner of Minute Maid) decided to form a joint venture, using Spain as a pilot project with the aim of expanding to the rest of Europe if successful.

 Fifth Generation